 The Adam S. Kaplan Memorial Scholarship is open to all majors.
 Scholars are selected for an interview after careful review of the complete application, academic performance & interests, honors, and service to the LGBT community.
-Each applicant should submit at least two (2) letters of recommendation with the application.

 Applicants will be required to submit an essay discussing: (a) their personal experience as a LGBT youth, (b) how they have helped create a better and safer society for LGBT youth and (c) how they hope to use their time in college and their education to further pursue their goals of creating safer spaces for LGBT youth through activism, education and community involvement in the future.